brand icon Jan21

 I didn’t know I could love a cleaning spray, but I love making and using this non-toxic option.
 This post explains how Force of Nature and what I use it on.

-I’ve been on the road to making cleaner switches in my beauty, skincare, and now cleaning products for a few years.
+I’ve been on the road to making cleaner switches in my beauty, skincare (I started with swapping my deodorant to non-toxic options), and now cleaning products for a few years.
 Once I learned what’s in conventional beauty products, I overhauled my skincare routine and makeup routine.
 And while I’m not perfect, I try to swap as much as possible for safer options.
 And that includes cleaning supplies.

 Here’s my caveat: the cleaner switch must be just as effective as my old stuff (if not better) and be easy to use.
 I’m also VERY sensitive to scents so that can be a deal-breaker for me, even with safe products.

 I was immediately interested when I learned about Force of Nature cleaner since I’m sensitive to almost ALL cleaning products.
 But this one uses electricity to turn salt, water & vinegar (yes, just those three things!) into a disinfectant and multipurpose cleaner.
-I ordered a kit from Force of Nature three years and I’ve been hooked ever since.
+I ordered a kit from Force of Nature over five years ago and I’ve been hooked ever since.

 Force of Nature kills 99.9% of viruses and bacteria, and it’s on the EPA’s List N, which means it’s approved for use against SARS-CoV-2 (the cause of Covid).
 It’s as effective as bleach with none of the harm.
 It also kills Salmonella, Norovirus, Listeria, STAPH, MRSA, Pseudomonas & Influenza A.